-"(B) the type of advice provided and the response given

-to such advice;
+"(B) the type of advice provided and the response given to such advice;

-- "(C) the number and nature of the complaints received by the department, agency, or element concerned for alleged violations; and - "(D) a summary of the disposition of such complaints, the reviews and inquiries conducted, and the impact of the activities of such officer. - "(g) INFORMING THE PUBLIC.-Each privacy officer and civil liberties officer shall- - "(1) make the reports of such officer, including reports to Congress, available to the public to the greatest extent that is consistent with the protection of classified information and applicable law; and
+"(C) the number and nature of the complaints received by the department, agency, or element concerned for alleged violations; and

+"(D) a summary of the disposition of such complaints, the reviews and inquiries conducted, and the impact of the activities of such officer.

+"(g) INFORMING THE PÜBLIC.-Each privacy officer and civil liberties officer shalltion of classified information and applicable law.

+"(1) make the reports of such officer, including reports to Congress, available to the public to the greatest extent that is consistent with the protection of classified information and applicable law; and

-"(2) otherwise inform the public of the activities of such officer, as appropriate and in a manner consistent with the
+"(2) otherwise inform the public of the activities of such officer, as appropriate and in a manner consistent with the protec-

-- protection of classified information and applicable law. "(h) SAVINGS CLAUSE.-Nothing in this section shall be construed to limit or otherwise supplant any other authorities or responsibilities provided by law to privacy officers or civil liberties - officers.".
+"(h) SAVINGS CLAUSE.-Nothing in this section shall be construed to limit or otherwise supplant any other authorities or responsibilities provided by law to privacy officers or civil liberties of-

-(b) CLERICAL AMENDMENT.-The table of contents for the Intelligence Reform and Terrorism Prevention Act of 2004 (Public Law 108-458) is amended by striking the item relating to section 1062 and inserting the following new item:
+(b) Clerical Amendment.-The table of contents for the Intelligence Reform and Terrorism Prevention Act of 2004 (Public Law 108-458) is amended by striking the item relating to section 1062 and inserting the following new item: